prof-rossetti/intro-to-python/exercises/codebase-cleanup/README.md

 ### Repo Updates and Improvements

+**"requirements.txt" file updates:**

-As you run each file to work on the challenges below, you'll notice you might need to install packages to avoid "ModuleNotFound" errors.
-To facilitate package installations, add a "requirements.txt" file to the repo's root directory.
-When new application code requires installation of new packages, update the file to include the names of those required packages.
-For now, save the empty file, make a commit, and push the changes up to the remote repo.
+As you run various Python files when working on the coding-based challenges below, you'll notice you might need to install packages to avoid "ModuleNotFound" errors.
+To facilitate package installations, ensure you're using a virtual environment, and that there is a "requirements.txt" file in the repo's root directory.
+When new application code requires installation of new packages, update the "requirements.txt" file to include the names of those required packages.
+If you have been starting from scratch: create an empty "requirements.txt" file, make a commit, and push the changes up to the remote repo (main branch).

+**"README.md" file updates:**

 By the end of the exercise, ensure your README file has all necessary instructions for how someone can:
   + Setup a virtual environment